-MISSION STATEMENT - A statement describing the purpose of a department/division.
+MISSION STATEMENT - A statement that articulates the purpose of an organization.

 MODIFIED ACCRUAL BASIS OF ACCOUNTING - Under the modified accrual basis of accounting, required for use by governmental funds, revenues are recognized in the period in which they become available and measurable, and expenditures are recognized at the time a liability is incurred pursuant to appropriation authority.